henrybravos/ecocont_app/README.md

 ## Description

-App Ecocont is a web application that aims to promote environmental consciousness and encourage sustainable practices.
+App Ecocont is a mobile application react native, (iOS/Android) for sales for ERP eco-cont.
 It provides users with information about eco-friendly alternatives to everyday products and services.

 ## Features